 How to Make Blackberry Jam

-Since I was making seedless blackberry jam, my first step was to remove the seeds.
+Since I was making seedless blackberry jam, my first step was to remove the seeds from the fresh berries.
 My food mill is the best thing ever for removing blackberry seeds!
-I would never attempt a seedless blackberry jam without owning a food mill.
+I would never attempt a seedless jam without owning a food mill.
 I used the disk with the medium sized disk to puree the blackberries and remove most of the seeds before cooking the blackberry jam.

 Weigh the blackberry puree (a food scale is a critical piece of equipment for making jams, and is a very useful item to have in any kitchen, especially if you like baking).
-Add an equal amount of sugar by weight.
+Add an equal amount of sugar by weight into a large saucepan with the berry mixture.

 Mix together and bring to a boil over high heat, stirring constantly.